My Cycle Journey

 She didn't.

 I was traumatized.
 I had no idea what was happening to my body.
-I was the first girl in my class to get her period, so I didn’t even have friends to compare notes with.
-I was sitting in the middle of a school lesson when something felt off.
+I was the first girl in my class to get her period, so I didn't even have friends to compare notes with.
 I asked to go to the bathroom and discovered I was bleeding.
+I cleaned myself up as best I could and went straight to my teacher, who walked me to the main office so I could call my mom.

 At ten years old.